 In honor of Women’s History Month this March, Worlds Revealed is featuring weekly posts about the history of women in geography and cartography.
 You can click on the “Women’s History Month” category see all related posts.
-Today’s blog, and last in the series, is by Tim St. Onge, a cartographer in the Geography and Map Division.

 Many of the greatest maps in cartographic history have been borne out of expeditions and adventures into regions not well known to outsiders.
 Certainly the maps authored and annotated by Lewis and Clark in their explorations of the American West in the early 1800s come to mind as a prime example.
 The Lewis and Clark expedition was tasked primarily with mapping beyond the western frontier of the young United States, into regions inhabited by Native American but completely foreign to Euro-Americans settled in the east.
 Plenty of lesser known expeditions have contributed immensely to our understanding of world geography through maps of their travels, and one such explorer worth remembering is Lady Anne Blunt.